ocelotconsulting/ocelotconsulting.github.io/_posts/2023-01-03-state-of-devops.md

 background:  shortBackground
 title:       "State of DevOps 2022: A Review"
 subtitle:    ""
-date:        2022-12-29 09:00:00
+date:        2023-02-01 09:00:00
-author:      "Ethan Harstad and Marty Henderson"
+author:      "Marty Henderson"
 description: ""
 headerImg: "/assets/images/posts/2023-01-03-state-of-devops/statedevops_header.jpg"
 ---

 # State of DevOps

 With 2022 behind us, DORA - that is, [DevOps Research and Assessment](https://dora.community) - has released their [2022 State of DevOps Report](https://services.google.com/fh/files/misc/2022_state_of_devops_report.pdf), a thorough, 77-page PDF on DevOps as it impacts the success of software development.
 Sounds like an easy read, right?
 Well despite it being well written, there's a few important points that can be pulled out and discussed in context of where we see clients and organizations at today on their path to their goals and visions.
-Specifically, there are three major callouts that we see happening often.
+One of the biggest points that we see often is something they refer to as the J-Curve.

 ## Acknowledge the J-Curve